-Please come see us 11-4pm Friday through Sunday during the month of February.
-We will be open Saturday and Sunday from 11-5pm.
+During the month of March we are open Saturday and Sunday from 11-5pm.
 We are closed March 14th and 15th.
 We are also happy to make appointments for private viewings as well.
 Come by and see us soon.